DPI vs. Pixels: What Do I Use?

-You hear the phrases tossed around by everyone today – from amateur photographers to the iPhone salesman to some of the world’s most acknowledged visual creators and designers.
+You hear these phrases tossed around by everyone today – from amateur photographers, to the iPhone salesman, to some of the world’s most acknowledged visual creators and designers.
 But what do image size specs really mean?
 And what should you use?

 Simply, it all depends on your project.
 Knowing what medium you are creating for and how your images will be used is key to sizing and picking the right number of pixels or DPI.
 Before you begin your next project, though, make sure you are familiar with all the image-quality jargon.

 Get unlimited downloads of 2 million+ design resources, themes, templates, photos, graphics and more.
 Envato Elements starts at $16 per month, and is the best creative subscription we've ever seen.

 Picture elements, or pixels, in web design refer to the smallest units on a grid displaying an image.
 Pixels are measure by pixels per inch, or PPI.
 The more pixels per inch, the sharper an image will appear because of the size of each pixel.

 Pixelation occurs when the number of pixels per inch in an image is low, causing each pixel to have visible edges.

 PPI (pixels-per-inch) is important because it is a measure of image quality.
 Using image sizing tools in photo editing software, you can resample images (change the number of pixels in the document) or resize images (change the actual size of each pixel in the document but not the overall number of pixels).

 In Adobe Photoshop, the “Image Size” menu allows you to resize or resample.
 Keep an eye on the number of pixels (the top section of the window) versus the “Resample Image” option (in the bottom left corner).